Aurelien-Gg/Cryo-pip/Code/README.md

 SortEvenOdd.sh  is used to move the Even and Odd .mrc images created with AF_atoz.sh (Alignframes -debug 10000) into Even and Odd folders respectively

 ```
-IMOD.m
+IMOD_pipeline.m
 ```
 IMODpip.m is pipeline **without CryoCARE**.
 Takes a series of .Tiff images and reconstructs them into a 3D Tomogram using .Mdoc (metadata) and .md4 (gain) files

 ```
-AF_imod.sh
+AF_IMODpipe.sh
 ```
-AF_imod.sh is called by IMODpip.m to run Alignframes on .Tiff images to align the subframes
+AF_IMODpipe.sh is called by IMODpipeline.m to run Alignframes on .Tiff images to align the subframes

 ```
 ValidateGreat.m
 ```
 ValidateGreat.m plots and saves the Defocus values from ctfcorrection.log  &  Residual values from align.log

-# How to use AtoZpip.m
+# How to use Full_pipeline.m

 The following files
 ```
-AF_atoz.sh
+AF_Fullpipe.sh
 SortEvenOdd.sh
 ```
 need to be in the same folder as
 ```
-AtoZpip.m
+Full_pipeline.m
 ```
-AtoZ.m can be run from anywhere as long as full paths are provided
+Full_pipeline.m can be run from anywhere as long as full paths are provided
 > [!IMPORTANT]
 > Stack file "<stack_name>.mrc", Metadata file "<stack_name>.mdoc" need to be in same folder as frames !!
 Currently uses the first .mdoc file it finds in folder

-Denoised Tomogram output can be found in /output_dirpath/imod_folder/stack_name/CryoCAREful/denoised.rec/'
+Denoised Tomogram output can be found in **'/output_dirpath/imod_folder/stack_name/CryoCAREful/denoised.rec/'**

 ###### MODIFY PATHS TO FIT YOUR CONFIG